“This is the first movie of its kind and it’s something people have been looking for…” - hmv.com talks to the stars of Love, Simon

 Nick Robinson, best known for his roles in Jurassic World and Everything Everything, stars alongside 13 Reasons Why’s Katherine Langford, with Josh Duhamel, Jennifer Garner and Alexandra Shipp also in key roles.
 Greg Berlanti, who cut his teeth writing on timeless teen drama Dawson's Creek and now has credits on the likes of Brothers & Sisters, The Flash, Eli Stone and Arrow, takes charge of this one.

-As the movie comes to cinemas on Friday (April 6th), we spoke to Robinson and Langford about their roles in this warm-hearted, but complex teen drama...
+As the movie comes to DVD shelves (August 6th, you can pre-order it on the right-hand side of the page), we spoke to Robinson and Langford about their roles in this warm-hearted, but complex teen drama...

 How did you get involved in Love, Simon?